 This form should be used when the Human Research is a clinical investigation of a drug, which is "any experiment that involves a test article on one or more human subjects that either (1) requires FDA approval, or (2) is intended to be submitted to or inspected by the FDA for research or a marketing permit."
 (21 CFR 50.3(c)(link is external))

 This form is used when a waiver of informed consent, alteration of consent, or alteration or waiver of protected health information (PHI) is needed.

 This form is used when an exception from informed consent is needed.

-All non-exempt Human Research must receive IRB review and approval at intervals appropriate to the degree of risk, but not less often than once a year
+All federally funded or supported or FDA regulated non-exempt Human Research must receive IRB review and approval at intervals appropriate to the degree of risk, but not less often than once a year.

 - Renewals submitted more than 45 calendar days prior to the project's expiration date will be reviewed and approved as soon as possible after receipt and the project will be given a new period of approval with a new expiration date.

 - Renewals submitted 45-30 calendar days prior to expiration will be reviewed as normal, maintaining the same period of approval and expiration date.

 - Renewals submitted within 30 calendar days of the project's expiration date are not guaranteed review or approval by the project's expiration date.
 If the project is not reapproved by its expiration date, it will be administratively closed